 Motley Fool Stock Advisor: The 24-Year Track Record

-Motley Fool Stock Advisor is the original Motley Fool subscription—the service that built their reputation.
-Founded in 2002, it’s survived the dot-com hangover, the 2008 financial crisis, the 2020 pandemic crash, and the 2022 growth stock massacre.
+Motley Fool Stock Advisor is the original Motley Fool subscription — the service that built the reputation.
+Founded in 2002, it has lived through the dot-com hangover, the 2008 financial crisis, the 2020 crash, and the 2022 growth-stock massacre.
+Andy Cross leads the team.
+David Gardner stepped back from daily picking in May 2021.
+The methodology did not retire with him.

 Motley Fool Stock Advisor Performance